Ads

 Combustion Drain Valves

 The drain valves are units used for draining fuel from the various components of the engine where accumulated fuel is most likely to present operating problems.
 The possibility of combustion chamber accumulation with the resultant fire hazard is one problem.
-A residual problem is the deposit of lead and/or gum, after evaporation, in such places as fuel manifolds and fuel nozzles.
+A residual problem is leaving gum deposits, after evaporation, in such places as fuel manifolds and fuel nozzles.

 In some instances, the fuel manifolds are drained by an individual unit known as a drip or dump valve.
 This type of valve may operate by pressure differential, or it may be solenoid operated.